beckerfelipee/RAG-Based-LLM-Application/README.md

 # RAG-Based-LLM-Application
 A Retrieval-Augmented Generation (RAG) application that enhances LLM responses with external knowledge retrieval.
-Features efficient document indexing, vector search, and seamless integration with llama 3.2 for accurate and context-aware answers. nference, vector database storage, and intelligent ranking to improve response accuracy and relevance.
+Features efficient document indexing, vector search, and seamless integration with llama 3.2 for accurate and context-aware answers.
+Inference, vector database storage, and intelligent ranking to improve response accuracy and relevance.

 # Project Dependencies
 This project utilizes various libraries for essential functionalities.
 Below is a description of each dependency and its purpose: